9 Things to Do in Oslo:

 Akershus Fortress is Oslo’s solid medieval fortress erected in the 12th – 14th century to defend the city.
 The first fortress construction is believed to have been built by King Haakon V.

-With time Akershus got to play a significant role in Norway due to its strategical location, and that probably contributed to Oslo taking the capital status from Bergen.
+Over time, Akershus played a significant role in Norway due to its strategic location, probably contributing to Oslo taking the capital status from Bergen.

-In the 17th and 18th century, the fortress also had another use, namely serving as a prison.
+In the 17th and 18th centuries, the fortress also had another use, as a prison.

-At the end of the war, the Germans finally handed over the fortress to the Norwegian resistance movement, and soon hereafter a number of Norwegian traitors were executed on site.
+At the end of the war, the Germans finally handed over the fortress to the Norwegian resistance movement, and soon thereafter, several Norwegian traitors were executed on site.

 Behold the unusual sculptures in Vigeland Sculpture Park.

 It is a park with quirky touches dominated by the 200 bronze, cast iron and granite sculptures by Gustav Vigeland (1869–1943), including some true masterpieces such as the famous Angry Boy and The Monolith.
-Another crowd-puller is The Wheel of Life, which is one of the top art works, attracting more than a million annual visitors to the sculptural park.
+Another crowd-puller is The Wheel of Life, one of the top artworks, attracting more than a million annual visitors to the sculptural park.

 The Munch Museum, which from spring 2021 is in Bjørvika in a brand new museum construction, manages the world’s most significant collection of Edvard Munch’s works.
 The site at the waterfront in Bjørvika is a new urban development area, where also Oslo Opera House is located.

-In the Munch Museum you can explore Edvard Munch’s life (1863-1944) and get insight into his great works, such as his unarguably most famous piece of art, The Scream, and its various versions, both real paintings and a number of lithographs, as well as its symbols and interpretations.
+In the Munch Museum, you can explore Edvard Munch’s life (1863-1944) and get insight into his great works, such as his unarguably most famous piece of art, The Scream, and its various versions, both paintings and many lithographs, as well as its symbols and interpretations.

 The Munch Museum in Oslo contains 1,200 paintings and 18,000 prints by the renowned Norwegian artist!